jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 It was a bit sad to initially see the low sentiment scores for the summer months as these are the months in which I can spend more time doing the things I love and hanging out with people I care about.
 Thus, these are the times in which sentiment should be the highest!
 However, I suppose I feel too worried about the progress of my work and am too consumed with keeping up with the life I want to live that I don't make time to slow down and reflect.

-Gladly, I performed this analysis in May, so I was able to make efforts to be more appreciative this last summer.
+Gladly, I performed this analysis in May 2018, so I was able to make efforts to be more appreciative this last summer.
 Thankfully, when I ran this analysis again with the new summer month entries included in the data set, the sentiment for the summer months was a lot higher than before. :)

 # 4. When did I have the most to write about?